nschlia/ffmpegfs/README.md

 - **Feature:** [Issue #97](https://github.com/nschlia/ffmpegfs/issues/97):  Added options to chose different codecs.
 The audio codec can be selected with --audiocodec, for videos use --videocodec.
 - **Feature:** [Issue #109](https://github.com/nschlia/ffmpegfs/issues/109):  Allow user defined file extensions for source files.
 By default, only standard extensions are accepted, i.e., mp4, ts, avi etc. Arbitrary file extensions can be defined now, e.g. using --extensions=xxx,abc,yxz,aaa to also convert files ending with .xxx, .abc and so on.
 - **Bugfix:** [Issue #112](https://github.com/nschlia/ffmpegfs/issues/112): Fixed Docker detection.
+- **Bugfix:** [Issue #110](https://github.com/nschlia/ffmpegfs/issues/110): Docker build command failed, added missing libchardet and allow libdvdread4 or *8 to be used, whatever available.

 ### Version 2.8 released